oroinc/documentation/user_guide/channel_guide.rst

 Channel Actions
 ----------------

-The following actions are available for the channels:
+The following actions can be performed on channels:

 ..
 From the :ref:`grid <user-guide-ui-components-grids>`